Ex on the Beach (British TV series): Series 1 (2014)

 The first series of the show was announced in February 2014 and premiered on MTV on 22 April 2014.
 The series ran for eight episodes and concluded on 10 June 2014.
-The official list of cast members was released on 13 March 2014 and includes four single boys: Ashley Cain, Jack Lomax, Liam Lewis and Marco Alexandre; as well as four single girls: Chloe Goodman, Emily Gillard, Farah Sattaur and Vicky Pattison.
-It was announced that Geordie Shore star Vicky Pattison would be taking part in the series; she was joined by ex-fiancé and former Geordie Shore co-star Ricci Guarnaccio as well as Australian fling Daniel Conn who featured briefly in series 6 of Geordie Shore.
-On 7 January 2015, cast member Chloe Goodman entered the Celebrity Big Brother house to compete in the fifteenth series.
-However, she became the first Housemate to be evicted.
-Ashley later returned for Series 2 as an ex, while Vicky returned in the third series.
-Liam and Chloe both returned again for Series 5, while Ashley and Joss made appearances as exes.
-Ross was another cast member from this series to make a return, this time during Series 6.
+The list of cast members was released on 13 March 2014 and included four single men: Ashley Cain, Jack Lomax, Liam Lewis and Marco Alexandre; as well as four single women: Chloe Goodman, Emily Gillard, Farah Sattaur and Vicky Pattison.
+Geordie Shore star Vicky Pattison was joined by ex-fiancé and former Geordie Shore co-star Ricci Guarnaccio, as well as Australian fling Daniel Conn who featured briefly in series 6 of Geordie Shore.

 Series 2 (2015)

 The second series of the show began airing on 27 January 2015 and ran for eight episodes, concluding on 17 March 2015.
-This was confirmed on 23 July 2014 when it was announced that filming would begin soon, with the series airing in 2015.
-The official list of cast members was released on 6 January 2015.
-It included four single boys: Connor Hunter, Luke Goodfellow, Morgan Evans and Rogan O'Connor, as well as four single girls: Anita Kaushik, Kayleigh Morris, Loren Green and Melissa Reeves.
-It was also announced that Geordie Shore stars Charlotte Crosby and Gary Beadle would be taking part in the series.
+This was confirmed on 23 July 2014 when it was announced that filming would begin shortly after, with the series airing in 2015.
+The list of cast members was released on 6 January 2015.
+It included four single men: Connor Hunter, Luke Goodfellow, Morgan Evans and Rogan O'Connor, as well as four single women: Anita Kaushik, Kayleigh Morris, Loren Green and Melissa Reeves.
+It was also announced that Geordie Shore stars Charlotte Crosby and Gary Beadle would also be taking part in the series.

-Ahead of the launch of the new series, it was confirmed that Series 1 cast member Ashley Cain would be returning for the second series as an ex.
-Rogan later returned for the third series, while Jess and Gary both returned for the fifth series as main cast, with Kayleigh and Melissa appearing as exes.
-Kayleigh also went on to appear in the eighteenth series of Big Brother in 2017, but was removed from the house on Day 13 due to threatening behaviour.
-In 2018, Jess Impiazzi, an ex during this series went onto appear in the twenty-first series of Celebrity Big Brother.
+Ahead of the launch of the new series, it was confirmed that series 1 cast member Ashley Cain would be returning for the second series as an ex.